gbdev/pandocs/content/Interrupts.md

 The IME flag is used to disable all interrupts, overriding any enabled bits in the IE Register.
-It isn't possible to access the IME flag by using a I/O address, instead IME is accessed directly from the CPU, by the following opcodes/operations:
+It isn't possible to access the IME flag by using a I/O address, instead IME is manipulated by the following instructions/operations:

 ```
 EI     ;Enable Interrupts  (that is, IME=1)
 DI     ;Disable Interrupts (that is, IME=0)
-RETI   ;Enable Ints & Return (same as the opcode combination EI, RET)
+RETI   ;Enable Ints & Return (same as the instructions combination EI, RET)
 <INT>  ;Disable Ints & Call to Interrupt Vector
 ```